Ready to take your treadmill running to the next level? Well, my friend, you’ve come to the right place!

 Treadmill Technique – 8: Run in The Middle

-Avoid this mistake by purposefully running roughly a foot away from the console, in the middle of the treadmill.
+Don’t let that happen to you!
+Instead, purposefully position yourself about a foot away from the console, right in the middle of the treadmill.

 Treadmill Technique – 9: Relax

 Picture yourself in the midst of a challenging treadmill session.
 The pace is picking up, your heart is pumping, and you’re pushing your limits.
 In these intense moments, it’s crucial to find your Zen and embrace relaxation.